 PTC wants you to know that there have been tremendous strides in successful treatment options.
-The first step is to know your health status.
-PTC provides HIV Counseling & Testing Services directly on-sit or through referral.
+First step is to know your health status.
+PTC provides HIV Counseling & Testing Services directly on-site or through referral.
 All individuals seeking treatment at this facility will be encouraged to meet with an HIV Health Services specialist as part of your orientation process.
 An HIV Pre-test and counseling session will be conducted with your HIV Specialist.
-Next, a personal Risk Factor Assessment will be completed, and an HIV testing information will be offered.
+Next, a personal Risk Factor Assessment will be completed and HIV testing kit will be offered.